 When choosing a consultant, make sure he or she can communicate

-clearly at all levels; can get along well with management, shop people
+clearly at all levels; can get along well with management, the shop people,

 and customers; knows his or her limitations; is impeccably honest and